What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Many of our clients run into this problem — even if your seed phrase is BIP39-compatible, different wallets can use different derivation paths to generate addresses and private keys.
 For example Ledger device uses m/44’/60’/0’/0 for Ethereum while Trezor and others might default to m/44’/0’/0’/0 for Bitcoin.
 If the paths don’t match, your wallet will restore successfully but show a balance of zero, even though the funds are still on the blockchain.

-Once you have your replacement hardware wallet, follow these detailed steps to restore complete access to your crypto accounts:
+As soon as you purchase a new hardware wallet, follow these detailed steps to regain access to your crypto accounts:

 1. Unbox and connect your new hardware device to your computer

-2. Download official software like Ledger Live for Ledger hardware wallets or Trezor Suite for Trezor devices
+2. Download official software.
+It can be Ledger Live for Ledger hardware wallets or Trezor Suite for Trezor devices

-2. Double-check spelling as even small errors will prevent successful recovery
+2. Double-check spelling as even small errors will make your seed phrase invalid

 Account Verification

-1. Set up a new PIN code for your restored device
+1. Set up a new PIN code for your newly restored device

-2. Navigate through the interface to locate your existing crypto accounts
+2. Find your existing crypto accounts on the device

 Security Confirmation